 When your body is using fat for fuel instead of dietary carbohydrates or glycogen you might feel like you have more energy (21).
 You will then be able to train harder without feeling tired.

 Being overweight or obese puts significant stress on your joints (14).
 This might change how frequently you train, or how hard you’re able to train.
 Losing weight first can make you more agile and capable to put in the effort at the gym and build muscle.

 Faster Visible Results

 Losing weight shows results faster than building muscle which tends to be a long process.
 When you lose fat, you reveal your muscles which you can focus on refining.
 Furthermore, quick results keep you motivated enough to continue the journey and sculpt your body.

 Hormones play a crucial role in muscle building.
-Unfortunately, most overweight and obese people suffer from hormonal imbalance (9).
-Losing weight regulates your hormones and prepares your body for the muscle building process that will come after.
+Unfortunately, excess fat can result in hormonal imbalance (9).
+Achieving a healthy weight regulates your hormones and prepares your body for the muscle building process that will come after.

 Pros Of Focusing On Muscle Building First